jemas128/UEP-student-management-system-2/README.md

 ## 🔌 Phase 4: Connecting React to PHP

-When you are ready to make the app work with your real server, you must **replace the code** in `services/storage.ts` with the code below.
+When you are ready to make the app work with your real server, replace the code in `services/storage.ts` with the code below.

-1. Open your project code.
+1. Open `services/storage.ts`.
-2. Open `services/storage.ts`.
+2. Delete everything.
-3. Delete everything in it.
-4. Paste the code below.
+3. Paste the code below.
-5.  **Important:** Change the `API_URL` variable to your actual website address (e.g., `http://myschool.byethost12.com/api.php`).
+4.  **Important:** Change `API_URL` to your website address.

 ```typescript
 // FILE: services/storage.ts (Production Version)